tmbrrw/dept-app/README.md

 #### `npm start`
-Initates development mode of the application and serve locally via port 3000 by default.
+Initates development mode of the application and serves locally via port 3000 by default.

 ## Notes